 At camp – add ½ cup boiling water.
 Seal and shake carefully to mix.
 Allow to sit until cool (15 minutes).

-see url For Chicken and Dressing
+hop over to this web-site For Chicken and Dressing

 1 box Stove Top Stuffing mix (put in one gallon freezer bag)

 1 7 oz. packet cooked chicken

 At camp – add 2 cups boiling water, olive oil, and chicken into stuffing mix.
 Carefully knead bag and allow to set for 5 minutes until stuffing is well hydrated.